SSQ/Coursera-UW-Machine-Learning-Regression/Lecture Slides/README.md

   - Discuss issue of selecting model complexity on test data and then using test error to assess generalization error
   - Motivate use of a validation set for selecting tuning parameters (e.g., model complexity)
   - Describe overall regression workflow

+Week 4:
+- 4.0: Ridge Regression
+- Describe what happens to magnitude of estimated coefficients when model is overfit
+- Motivate form of ridge regression cost function
+- Describe what happens to estimated coefficients of ridge regression as tuning parameter λ is varied
+- Interpret coefficient path plot
+- Estimate ridge regression parameters:
+  - In closed form
+  - Using an iterative gradient descent algorithm
+- Implement K-fold cross validation to select the ridge regression tuning parameter λ